sanjanabintaazad/codepath/README.md

 #### Vulnerability 1: SQL Injection (SQLi)

 - [x] Description:
-  - If we put `'` in the id parameter of the URL and get "database query failed" message, then the webpage is vulnerable to SQL injection.
+  - If we put `'` in the id parameter of the URL and get "Database query failed" message, then the webpage is vulnerable to SQL injection.
   - Inserting `' OR SLEEP(5)=0--'` as the value of the id parameter in the URL causes the webpage to sleep for 5 seconds, then shows the information of the user with id=1 by default.
   - Inserting `10' AND SLEEP(5)=0--'` as the value of the id parameter in the URL causes the webpage to sleep for 5 seconds, then shows the information of the user with id=10.
 We can fetch any other user by changing the id value in the SQL code and make the webpage sleep for the time we want by changing the parameter's value in sleep function.